 1.Beds of Cyclamens were flowering under the trees in the Park of San Francisco in Oviedo.
 These are always such ‘formal’ plants, I feel.

 3.I think these were Cycads – but perhaps I am wrong…?
 There was a bank of these near to a path.

-6. And finally, this city was filled with statues and at the edge of the park I saw these figures amongst flax plants.
+6. And finally, this is a city which is filled with statues.
+At the edge of the park I saw these figures amongst flax plants.